Sept 17, 2229

-Speeding down each direction of the street, pickup trucks carried people with guns.
-They opened fire on the small crowd of partygoers.
+Speeding down each direction of the street in pickup trucks, the G.E members raised their weapons and opened fire on the small crowd of partygoers.

 Screeching to a stop, the G.E members got out of the trucks.
-Some scrambled after the easy targets still out in the open; others booked it to the apartment buildings.
-Putting bombs in front of the entrances, the G.E blew the secure apartment buildings' doors right off within seconds of getting out of their trucks.
+Some scrambled after the easy targets out in the open.
+The many screams faded away one by one till no more could be heard.
+Others G.E booked it to the apartment buildings and put bombs in front of the entrances, blowing the secure apartment buildings' doors right off.

 All the people outside slaughtered, the G.E rushed into the buildings.
 One G.E member tried to kick a door in, but that didn't work.
 Blasting the locks the next kick got the door open.
-There were no Chrysomallus inside, but the G.E opened fire on the family anyway.
+No Chrysomallus were inside, but the G.E opened fire on the family anyway.

-For a few minutes, door after door, person after person, the G.E exterminated anyone they came across.
-Alarms sounded from devices on their wrists, and they all ran back to the trucks, piling in and speeding off into the days growing darkness.
+Door after door, person after person, the G.E exterminated anyone they came across.
+Alarms sounded from devices on their wrists, and they all ran back to the trucks piling in and speeding off into the days growing darkness.

-A minute later, the living heard sirens; red and blue flashing lights descended from the sky as police cars flew toward the massacre.
+A minute later the living heard sirens.
+Red and blue flashing lights descended from the sky as police cars flew to the massacre.

-Gill went over the intel he had gathered from CCTC databases.
-Then, a news alert showed up on Gill's display.
-Watching what the news-drones filmed, Gill saw the police carefully blocking off the area and a bunch of bodies in the distance.
+While going over the intel he had gathered from CCTC databases, a news alert showed up on Gill's display.
+Watching what the news-drones filmed, Gill saw the police blocking off the area and a bunch of bodies in the distance.

-Now he had a new location to search and accessed the CCTV camera databases covering the area.
-He scanned through for vehicles coming and going from the site of the attack.
+He accessed the CCTV camera databases covering the area.
+He scanned through for vehicles coming and going from the site of the massacre.
 Telling his car to head there, Gill sat back and continued his search as it drove.

 A call came in, and Gill answered.